 Repository setup

 This discussion section will guide you through setting up a repository where you will collect your notebooks for the course’s discussion sections.
-In this discussion section, you will:
+In this session, you will:

 Setup